Top-Rated Texas Railroad Accident Attorneys

 In 2022, 827 people were injured—either as drivers, passengers, or pedestrians—in train accidents at railroad crossings.
 269 people were killed in crossing accidents.
 National Highway Traffic Safety Administration (NHTSA) motor vehicle accident statistics paired with Federal Railroad Administration (FRA) statistics reveal that “a motorist is 20 times more likely to die in a crash involving a train than...with another motor vehicle.”

-The Cause of Railroad Crossing Accidents
+The Causes of Railroad Crossing Accidents

 The ability to avoid train accidents is often the driver’s responsibility, as trains cannot change speed or direction in enough time to avoid imminent collisions; however, that doesn’t mean every railroad crossing accident is the driver’s fault.
 In some cases, the design of the crossing itself is the deciding factor.
 In this case and many others, it is railroad companies that are at fault for the harm suffered by motorists.